threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

 # Categories of Solutions

-There are three main categories of solutions on the TFGrid: DIY workloads, independent and ThreeFold commercial offerings.
-Let's take a look at them and see their basic properties.
+There are three main categories of solutions on the TFGrid: DIY workloads as well as independent and ThreeFold commercial offerings.
+Let's take a look at them and discuss their basic properties.

 ## DIY Workloads

 Out-of-the-box weblets are available on the [TF Playground](../playground/ready_community_readme.md) and [Terraform](../terraform/terraform_readme.md), where anyone can buy TFTs and deploy on the decentralized and open-source grid.
-The reliability of those deployments depend on the capacity and resources of the DIY system administrator.
+The reliability of those deployments depend on the capacity and resources of each DIY system administrator.

-In essence, when you deploy on the decentralized and open source TFGrid, you are the centralized entity building the solution's architecture.
-You must design it to be reliable with high-availability and resilience depending on your projects' needs.
+In essence, when you deploy on the decentralized and open-source TFGrid, you act as a centralized entity building the solution's architecture.
+You must design it to be reliable with high-availability and resilience levels that suit your projects' needs.

 ## Independent Commercial Offerings

 Since the TFGrid is open-source, anyone could decide to build a commercial offering on top of the grid.
-In this case, the commercial offering should provide terms and conditions (T&C), clear support, a website to advertise the product and a marketing strategy to obtain clients.
+In this case, the commercial offering should provide terms and conditions (T&C), clear support, a website to advertise the product and a marketing strategy to obtain customers.

-In this case, the commercial offering is the centralized entity and if the company makes a mistake, it would be liable to the user to the extent described in the T&C.
+In this case, the commercial offering is the centralized entity and if the company makes a mistake, it would be liable to the users to the extent developed in the T&C.

 ## ThreeFold Commercial Offerings

 ThreeFold is building commercial offerings on top of the TFGrid.
-Those commercial offerings would be for-profit organization that would act as centralized entities.
+Those commercial offerings are for-profit organizations.
+Each of those organizations would function as a centralized entity.

-TF Ventures will be the branch exploring this aspect of the TF Ecosystem.
+ThreeFold Ventures will be the branch exploring this aspect of the TF Ecosystem.
 A major project is ThreeFold Cloud.
-This is a centralized entity that will generate its own Terms and Conditions, support, marketing and website strategy and be liable to the users to the extent described in the T&C.
+This is a centralized entity that will generate its own Terms and Conditions, support, marketing and website strategy and be liable to the users to the extent developed in the T&C.